IDAES/idaes-pse/docs/user_guide/vis/index.rst

 Invocation
 ^^^^^^^^^^
+The IFV visualizes *flowsheets*.
+To get started with creating a flowsheet with IDAES, see the :ref:`Flowsheet models<user_guide/components/flowsheet/index:Flowsheet>` documentation page.
 Once you have created your flowsheet, simply call the `visualize` method on that object, passing some parameters to give it a name and optional file for saving changes::